By Spin Numbers · Jun 2026

 Addressing Common Concerns

-What if the selected student genuinely does not know the answer?
-This is part of the process, not a problem.
+This is part of the process, not a problem to be avoided.
 “I am not sure” is a valid response.
-Follow it with a prompt, open the question to the class, or use it as a teaching moment.
-The goal is not always a correct answer it is engagement with the material.
+Follow it with a prompt (“What do you know about this topic?”), open the question to the class, or use it as a teaching moment about what the question is actually asking.
+The goal of random selection is not always a correct answer.
+It is consistent engagement with the material by all students.

-Will students resent being called on randomly?
 Initial resistance is common when the practice is new.
 It typically decreases within two to three weeks as students experience that the process is fair and that the classroom response to their answers is safe.
-Consistency matters more than immediate acceptance.
+Frame the tool as a fairness mechanism from the first day you use it: “Everyone has an equal chance to contribute, and this is how I make sure that actually happens.”
+Most students accept this framing, particularly once they have watched several peers be selected and treated the same way.

 Frequently Asked Questions